glennhenry/cs-notes/docs/compilers-and-programming-languages/14-code-generation/code-generation.md

 These are helper functions related to registers.
 We will store register in a table and access them with number.

 ![Register table](./register-table.png)
-Source : Book 1 page 182
+Source: Book 1 page 182

 - `scratch_alloc` is used to allocate for free register, mark it as used, and return the register number.
 - `scratch_free` marks the register `r` as free for use.